SilentErosion/2024-2nd/README.md

 12. Figure out if there's a way I can reserve my meals automatically.

 ### Daily Activities
-1. Apply for all companies in Jasoseol.com that I can meet the requirements.
+1. Train ear or build knowledge/pattern about music theory through reading and listening to sheet music.
-1. Constantly practice observation and drawing without looking.
+1. Practice observation and drawing without looking.
 1. Write a few sentences using rhyme, metaphor, and association every day with what I have felt or thought that day.

 ### Works at School